-- 8.1 Under Gibraltar legislation, insurance creditors have a priority over other non-insurance creditors.
-The level of insurance claims cannot be met in full by the estate and there is no prospect of any distribution from the estate to creditors other than insurance creditors. - 8.2 In explanation, insurance creditors result from claims under a policy of insurance which arose before 24 January 2013 or claims for return of premium in respect of unexpired periods after 24 January 2013 (when outstanding policies were disclaimed) to the end of the relevant policy term.
+8.1 Under Gibraltar legislation, insurance creditors have a priority over other non-insurance creditors, the only exception to this precedence is certain claims by employees and tax authorities.
+The level of insurance claims cannot be met in full by the estate and there is no prospect of any distribution from the estate to creditors other than preferential or insurance creditors.

+In explanation, insurance creditors result from claims under a policy of insurance which arose before 24 January 2013 or claims for return of premium in respect of unexpired periods after 24 January 2013 (when outstanding policies were disclaimed) to the end of the relevant policy term.
 A policyholder database was constructed to enable the calculation and processing of return of premium claims.
-For policyholders, where such claims were eligible for compensation from the FSCS I calculated the return of premium claims on their behalf.
+For policyholders, where such claims were eligible for compensation from the FSCS the return of premium claims were calculated on their behalf.
 There were some 3,855 policyholders with return of premium claims amounting to some £1.1 million.
-Admitted and quantified insurance claims and estimated reserves applied to notified insurance claims on 31 December 2021 amount to £25.1 million.
-Of this total incurred claim figure, £17.7 million represents admitted claims with reserves of £7.4 million held against notified claims.
-The total incurred claims figure of £25.1 million consists of £12.7 million in respect of Solicitors professional indemnity insurance (UK), £8 million in respect of non-solicitor's professional indemnity insurance (UK) and £4.4 million from claims arising outside the UK.
+Admitted and quantified insurance claims and estimated reserves applied to notified insurance claims on 31 December 2022 amount to £25.4 million.
+Of this total incurred claim figure, £17.7 million represents admitted claims with reserves of £7.7 million held against notified claims.
+The total incurred claims figure of £25.4 million consists of £12.7 million in respect of Solicitors professional indemnity insurance (UK), £8 million in respect of non-solicitor's professional indemnity insurance (UK) and £4.7 million from claims arising outside the UK.